gregparent21/CS3110_Final_Project/INSTALL.md

 - If on mac, also install Xquartz
 - You might need to run [brew install libpng jpeg giflib libtiff]

+If on mac, you must install XQuartz
+- If not installed, run [brew install --cask xquartz]

 To run:
 - Run [open -a XQuartz] (only for mac users)
 - Run [echo $DISPLAY=:0]